VCTLabs/bruce/README.txt

 Installation
 ============

-Please REMOVE any previous installation of Bruce!
+Please REMOVE any previous installation of Bruce if you're upgrading from prior to version 3.0!

 Bruce REQUIRES: